-Be certain it's not a skin disorder, many skin conditions such as psoriasis, rosacea, eczema, and reactions to foods cause rashes, irritation, swollen, red, itchy, and or flaky skin.
+If you are having problems with your skin that you think may be an allergy or over sensitivity, the first step is to make certain it’s not a skin disorder.
+Many skin conditions such as psoriasis, rosacea, eczema, and reactions to foods cause rashes, irritation, swollen, red, itchy, and or flaky skin.
 Do the symptom persist whatever products you use on your skin?

 Isolate the cause

 This may be a product or ingredient, finding it may not be as simple as it sounds.
 If within a few hours of using a new product you become red, itchy, and swollen, it is clear that that product is the problem.

 Unfortunately, it’s not always that easy.
 Some skin reactions don’t happen immediately.
 Weeks, months, or on rare occasions years later, your skin has a bad reaction to a product.
 To make it more complicated, it may not be a single product but the combination of products that caused the problem, in this situation experiment with the items you suspect to see how your skin responds when you stop using them.